moskytw/mosql/docs/query.rst

 The Common Queries --- :mod:`mosql.query`
 =========================================

-This module provides common :class:`~mosql.util.Query` instances for you.
+This module provides the common :class:`~mosql.util.Query` instances for you.

-If you want to build you own query, there are all basic bricks you need - :doc:`/util`.
+If you want to build you own, there are all basic bricks you need - :doc:`/util`.

 .. note::